 Stafford is such a monumental upgrade over Goff.
 It can’t be overstated.
 Goff was easily the worst quarterback in the NFC West division, and now Stafford is a far more dynamic arm talent who can fully capitalize on the immense skill of the weapons around him and help McVay’s offense reach its full potential.

 As we’ll see later in these playoff team predictions, though, the NFC West should be well-represented in the next NFL postseason.

 NFC North champions: Green Bay Packers

-Can we just pause for a second and realize how brilliant LaFleur has been, though?
+Can we just pause for a second and realize how brilliant Packers head coach Matt LaFleur has been?
 Remember that he was widely derided as a head coaching hire because of his close proximity to McVay with the Rams.
 There was this weird notion that because of his McVay affiliation, LaFleur didn’t merit Green Bay’s prestigious job.